 #7: Learn – Innovation is a marathon, not a sprint

-I’ll have more details in coming posts.
+I’ll have more details in the coming posts.
 Please check back.
 In the meantime, I’d like to hear how you are innovating and I invite you to share your comments with me.
-Reach out at email@example.com.
+Reach out to firstname.lastname@example.org.

 Contributed by Doug Weich